amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 });
 {% endcodeblock %}

-As you can see, with promisses we can use `then` to do something after another function is done.
+As you can see, with promises we can use `then` to do something after another function is done.
 No more need to keep nesting functions.

 ## Arrow functions